-Recognise the impact of social media
+Recognize the impact of social media

 Social media is the go-to channel for many disgruntled customers to vent anger and disappointment.
 Research shows that up to 45% of consumers now share negative reviews online, not only to instigate a response from the company they are unhappy with, but also to warn their personal networks.
-When Stephen Fry famously took to Twitter to complain about bad customer service at Fortnum and Mason his complaint went viral in a matter of hours.
+When Stephen Fry famously took to Twitter to complain about bad customer service at Fortnum and Mason, his complaint went viral in a matter of hours.

 Think with your brand

-Motivate customer contact agents
+Motivate customer contact associates

 Even with advanced technology, complaint handling is still an area where person-to-person interaction tends to be more effective.

-In Customer Experience research, Dr Daniel Kahneman explores ‘peak end’ rule – a concept that states that the way in which we remember an experience is largely defined by how good or bad it was at its best or worst and how it ends.
+In customer experience research, Dr Daniel Kahneman explores ‘peak end’ rule – a concept that states that the way in which we remember an experience is largely defined by how good or bad it was at its best or worst and how it ends.
 In the case of complaints, if the interaction ends with the complaint being resolved, as long as the experience wasn’t too painful, a customer will often remember the experience positively.
 This cannot, however, negate damage done by a customer telling wider audiences about the complaint whilst you are resolving it.